-At the time of writing, our audit work is substantially complete and, subject to satisfactory clearance of the outstanding items below, we expect to sign an unqualified and unmodified audit opinion on the financial statements.
+At the time of writing, our audit work is substantially complete and, subject to satisfactory clearance of the outstanding items below, we expect to sign an unqualified audit opinion that includes an emphasis of matter on going concern.

-Open item Opinion risk

-1 Finalisation of post-fieldwork review Low

-2 Receive signed letter of representation (to be provided at the time of financial statements approval/signing) Low

-3 Final review of the financial statements.
-Low
+Open item Opinion risk 1 Finalisation of post-fieldwork review Low 2 Receipt of evidence informing the ESFA of Hilbre HS commitment to join the MAT Low 3 Receive signed letter of representation (to be provided at the time of financial statements approval/signing.)
+Low 4 Final review of the financial statements.
+Low which required us to modify our planned approach as set out to you in our Audit Planning Report.

-Crowe

-4 Payroll testing Low

-\ The likelihood that this item could affect our expected audit opinion - Low/Med/High
+The likelihood that this item could affect our expected audit opinion - Low/Med/High

 Changes to our audit plan?
+No circumstances or matters arose